Skip to main content Watercolor decoration

 Leadership and Continuity

 Those who comprise the Resistance – priests, religious, and faithful – recognized the necessity of maintaining the uncompromised fight for the Faith.
-To ensure the continuation of truly Catholic sacraments and the formation of faithful priests, new episcopal consecrations became necessary.
+To ensure the continuation of truly Catholic sacraments without compromise and the formation of faithful priests, new episcopal consecrations became necessary.

-- Bishop Gerardo Zendejas SAJM: Consecrated by Bishop Williamson, assisted by Bishops Faure and Aquino, on May 11, 2017.
+• Bishop Gerardo Zendejas SAJM: Consecrated by Bishop Williamson, assisted by Bishops Faure and Aquino, on May 11, 2017.
 He works to provide true Catholic sacraments and doctrine in North America and beyond, as a member of the SAJM.

 The SSPX Resistance is not defined by personality, but by loyalty to Christ the King and His immutable Truth.
-It is not a sedevacantist movement; like Archbishop Lefebvre, its bishops recognize the Pope as Pope but firmly resist his liberal and modernist commands that deviate from Tradition, following the example of St. Paul resisting St. Peter when he was in error (Gal.
+It is not a sedevacantist movement; like Archbishop Lefebvre, its bishops recognize the Pope as Pope (unlike sedevacantists) but resist his liberal and modernist commands that deviate from Tradition, following the example of St. Paul resisting St. Peter when he was in error (Gal.
 2:11).

 This involves:

-Conclusion: Why This Matters
+Why This Matters

 The battle for the Faith is not an academic exercise; it is a fight for the eternal salvation of souls and the very future of civilization.
 The SSPX Resistance exists as a living testimony that the True Faith cannot be extinguished by diplomatic maneuvering or false obedience.